miguelvr/satiric-text-analysis/README.md

 In a nutshell, Naive Bayes does counts over the data to estimate its priors and posterior probabilities to compute the likehood of a class given the data.
 SVM estimates a hyperplane that separates the different classes of data, in a kernel mapped hyperspace, by maximizing the margin of separation between points of different classes.
 Logistic regression binary classification can be interpreted as a non-linear regression problem, in which we map the data to approximate one of either of the classes `[0, 1]`.
 The closest the output of the logistic regression is to one of the boundary values imposed by the logistic function, the more confident that prediction is.

-For each one of the baseline models, the correspondant implementation in `scikit-learn` was used.
+For each one of the baseline models, the correspondant implementations in `scikit-learn` were used (`MultinomialNB`, `SVC` and `LogisticRegression`).

 #### Recurrent Neural Networks (RNN)

 Since a document is a sequence of paragraphs, which is a sequence of sentences, which is a sequence of tokens, using a model that takes into account temporal sequence makes a lot of sense.
 RNNs are models that are able to capture long term dependencies in data and therefore are a great fit for the task of satire detection.

 The implemented model consists of an embedding layer followed by multiple layers of unidirectional or bidirectional Long Short-Term Memory (LSTM) networks and ending in a linear layer with a Softmax activation.
 The model discards the paragraph and sentence structures of a document and deals with it as a sequence of tokens.
+The Embeddings size is 64 (same as polyglot) and the LSTM hidden

 The model is trained for about 30 epochs with GPU accelaration using an ADAM optimizer and a Negative Log Likelihood loss function with class weighting for the `satire` class.

 ### Results

 The data is split into three partitions: train, dev and test.
-The dev and test partitions are then use test the model, and for the case of the LSTM models, the dev partition is also used to track the best model.
+The dev and test partitions are then used to test the model, and for the case of the LSTM models, the dev partition is also used to track the best model.

 Since the used dataset is very unbalanced, accuracy is not a good measure to keep track of the model's performance.
 Therefore the product of the F1 scores of both classes is used.
 The F1 product is a much more representative metric, as it translates to making correct predictions in both classes (`true` and `satire`).

+The features used for the baseline models were the **BoW** features, as opposed to the **word embeddings** used to train the LSTM based models.

+The results of the experiments conducted are presented below:

 | Model                                       	| Dev Accuracy 	| Dev F1 Product 	| Test Accuracy 	| Test F1 Product 	|
 |---------------------------------------------	|--------------	|----------------	|---------------	|-----------------	|